FAQs About the Kendal System

 The Kendal Corporation is not a centralized authority.
 Rather, it collaborates with Kendal affiliates to enhance their effectiveness.
 Corporate staff serve as facilitators, mentors, coaches and advisers to affiliate staff, rather than supervisors.
 It does not intervene in ways that diminish the affiliates’ roles and responsibilities.

 What specific decision making authority does The Kendal Corporation have regarding the Kendal affiliates?

 Affiliate boards of directors are responsible for the overall operations of their respective communities and services.
 The Kendal Corporation board of directors is responsible for setting the strategic direction for the system as a whole.

-*For New York affiliates, the supporting organization is Kendal New York, which functions in the same ways as The Kendal Corporation does in other states.
-Both Kendal New York and Kendal Corporation are 501(c)(3) organizations.
+*For New York affiliates, the supporting organization is Kendal New York, and in California the supporting organization is Kendal California.
+They function in the same ways as The Kendal Corporation does in other states.
+Kendal New York, Kendal California and The Kendal Corporation all are 501(c)(3) organizations.